These World Leaders Are The New Gay Icons

 Last week, somewhere over the rainbow just north of the border, Canadian prime minister Justin Trudeau toasted Pride Month by erecting multiple flags symbolizing gay and transgender rights above Parliament Hill.
 As the United States Justice Department continues to make gender-nonbinary students feel ill at ease by restricting them from using the bathrooms of their choice, Canada’s justice minister Jody Wilson-Raybould is helping pass landmark trans-rights bills that strengthen hate-crime laws “so that all Canadians should feel safe to be themselves.”

 The same week, Ana Brnabić broke a global glass ceiling by becoming Serbia’s first gay (and female) prime minister, and Leo Varadkar, a 38-year-old son of an Indian immigrant, was recently elected the Taoiseach of Ireland at a confirmation ceremony in Dublin, after claiming victory at the Fine Gael Party leadership earlier this month.
-Mr. Varadkar’s partner, Dr. Matt Barrett, was an unmistakable presence during his historic swearing-in.
+Mr. Varadkar’s camera-ready partner, Dr. Matt Barrett, was an unmistakable presence during his historic swearing-in.
 And while his “dashing doctor boyfriend” receives fawning coverage in the Irish press, the White House nefariously neglected to credit the husband of Luxembourg’s gay prime minister Xavier Bettel in a Facebook caption for an official portrait of NATO spouses.

 Together, Trudeau, France’s Emmanuel Macron, and Germany’s Angela Merkel — the oft-discussed new leaders of the free world — have joined forces to form something of a superstar gay task force to pressure Vladimir Putin on LGBTQ rights in Chechnya.

-Their appeal to gay Americans extends past policy as well.
+Their unexpected appeal to gay Americans extends well past policy.
 Merkel, Macron, and Trudeau have (to borrow a phrase from RuPaul) the “charisma, uniqueness, nerve, and talent” that Trump and his clumsy, ungoverned lackeys glaringly lack.
-On social media, Chancellor Merkel has been coronated a queen so many times on Twitter that she might as well have a cameo on Game of Thrones.
+Just check out social media: Chancellor Merkel has been coronated a queen so many times on Twitter that she might as well have a cameo on Game of Thrones.
 She even has her own parody handle, @Queen_Europe, which has racked up over 100,000 followers.
 Last February, photos of her posing with actual royalty, a six-foot-five, flame-haired drag queen named Olivia Jones, exploded on the web.

 Macron, who is just 39 years old, breezily shrugs his shoulders at rumors that he had a gay affair by coyly suggesting it was his “hologram.”
 The is-he-or-isn’t-he rumors of his sexual orientation have spawned memes speculating about the size of his package and even landed him a shirtless cover (albeit photoshopped) on the French gay magazine Garçon.
 More like a modern-day Jonas Brother than a stuffy politician, Macron seems comfortable in his skin knowing he’s fantasy fresh meat to his gay male fans.